omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 <summary><strong> Sprint 2 - 15/10/2020 </strong></summary>

-Having had the Customer meeting, this meant that other tasks and deliverables could now be started.
-The priorities were the Architecture Abstract diagram that will be reviewed at the second meeting, halfway through this second sprint, as this would allow us to make decisions such as what game library would be used.
-Deliverables such as Method Selection and Planning, Requirements and Risk Assessment were built up using the now known information alongside the starting of Sprite Design.
+Having completed the Customer meeting during the last Sprint, other tasks and deliverables could now be started.
+The priorities are the Architecture Abstract diagram that will be reviewed at the second meeting of this Sprint, as this will allow us to make decisions such as what game library would be used.
+Deliverables such as Method Selection and Planning, Requirements and Risk Assessment will be built up using the now known information from the Customer Meeting alongside the starting of Sprite Design.
 <img src="docs/sprints/Sprint 2.png">

 <br>